Intermittent Fasting and Time Restricted Eating

-People have heard about the benefits of intermittent fasting and time-restricted eating; however, the duration and timing of fasting are important considerations.
+The benefits of intermittent fasting and time-restricted eating are widely discussed; however, the duration and timing of fasting are important considerations.
 Intermittent fasting refers to specific times for ‘eating’ and ‘not eating’ (fasting) on a set schedule.
 There are two main types, which are (1) partial fasting or alternate-day fasting, and (2) time-restricted feeding (TRF).

 Time-Restricted Eating (TRE), also called time-restricted feeding (TRF), is a type of intermittent fasting where eating occurs during a specific period each day, and ‘not eating’ (fasting) occurs the remainder of the time.